-Brazil is also considered a developing country, in which health promotions had been implemented many times in the past and present.
+Brazil is also considered a developing country, in which health promotions have been implemented many times in the past and present.
 Currently, the major concern is heart diseases, hygiene, and unhealthy lifestyle issue.
 The health promotions did interventions for the betterment of living and unhealthy situation of people.

-The particular activities of health promotions include improving physical activity practices, reducing smoking, decreasing death and morbidity rate due to any disease or accident, reducing alcohol intake, adopting healthy habits, and inhibition of violence (Horta, 2017).
+The particular activities of health promotions include improving physical activity practices, reducing smoking, decreasing death and morbidity rate due to any disease or accident, reducing alcohol intake, adopting healthy habits, and inhibiting violence (Horta, 2017).
 Health promotion was also done in schools, leading to positive outcomes and a lot of betterment.
-The growth of the Brazilian Unified Health System has been influenced by Brazil's public health sector (Ramos, 2014).
+The growth of the Brazilian Unified Health System has been influenced by Brazil’s public health sector (Ramos, 2014).

 According to the study of Sekaran and Bougie (2016) research approach is stated as the pattern that has been selected for conducting the research.
 The research approaches are mainly divided into inductive and deductive approaches that provide research patterns to get significant results.

 Both the approaches have their existence and vary based on the hypothesis and models used in the research.
 The inductive approach provides the research pattern that starts with observation and tests conducted by the researcher.
-It moves on to the identification of patterns used in the research and finalizes the theory.
+It moves on to the identification of patterns used in the research and finalises the theory.

 Marshall and Rossman (2014) have identified three types of research investigation under which the research is carried out.
 The types of investigation methods used in the researches are exploratory, explanatory, and descriptive research.
-The exploratory research refers to the explore the new techniques and phenomenon that has not been used before.
+The experimental research refers to the explore the new techniques and phenomenon that has not been used before.

 As the name identifies, it provides the significance of starting the research from the groundwork.
-The exploratory research is aimed to find something new and carry out the research in a new direction.
+Exploratory research is aimed to find something new and carry out the research in a new direction.
 Descriptive research tends to explore and explain the phenomenon in detail.
 It provides additional information regarding the topic and fills the missing part of the research.
 It carries out the gap analysis and gets the work done until the gap is filled (Lewis, 2015).

 Another type of investigation method followed by the researchers is explanatory research.
 It is also known as causal research and determines the identification of cause and effect relationships.
 The explanatory research is determined to explain the phenomenon that has been used before in previous researches.

 It explains the description of topics and determines the causes and effects of the particular topic on another (McCusker and Gunaydin, 2015).
-The following research is based on the cause and effect relationship and hence the type of investigation used in the following study is explanatory research.
+The following research is based on the cause and effect relationship, and hence the type of investigation used in the next study is explanatory research.
 The cause and effect relationship used in the explanatory research has provided the best fit for the relationship between the variables.